BohanZhang/django-blog-champagne/README.md

 # TODO
  * Add The index blog list(Doing)
-  * order it and the commit issue
+  * The commit issue
- * Add The next page front page
+ * Add The next page front page for page and the index page(?if use)
  * Add The blog views(Done)
  * Add The commit models and views